yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/aeon-cdc.md

 <div class="tab-content">
   <div id="confluent" class="tab-pane fade show active" role="tabpanel" aria-labelledby="confluent-tab">

-To stream data change events from YugabyteDB databases, register the YugabyteDB connector with Confluent Cloud as follows:
+To stream data change events from YugabyteDB databases, first create a plugin in Confluent Cloud, then register the YugabyteDB connector with the plugin you created.

 To create a plugin: